cryptosharks131/lndg/README.md

 2. Clone respository `git clone https://github.com/cryptosharks131/lndg.git`
 3. Change directory into the repo `cd lndg`
 4. Initialize your database file: `touch db.sqlite3`
-5. Edit the `docker-compose.yaml` file and make sure it have the following lines:
+5. Copy and replace the contents of the `docker-compose.yaml` with the following:
 ```
 services:
   lndg: